 The IEAP laminate was held in an environment of constant humidity for at least three hours before the measurements for achievement of equilibrium water content.
 Air convection in the chamber was promoted using an air agitator.
 During the impedance measurements, the air agitator was turned off.
 A Rotronic HC2 temperature and humidity sensor was used as a reference for the RH value.
 All experiments were conducted at the room temperature (24±1 ºC).

 Humidity chambers with five fixed humidity points were constructed.
-The lowest humidity (0+4% RH was generated by using calcium chloride (CaCl2) as absorbent, and the highest humidity value (100-4% RH) settled over a bath of distilled water.
-The fixed RH values of 23±2, 53±2, and 75±2% RH were generated by using saturated solutions of potassium acetate (CH3CO2K), magnesium nitrate (Mg(NO3)2), and sodium chloride (NaCl), respectively.164 All chemicals used for stabilization of the humidity level were of technical grade.
+The lowest humidity (0±4% RH) was generated by using calcium chloride (CaCl2) as absorbent, and the highest humidity value (100±4% RH) settled over a bath of distilled water.
+The fixed RH values of 23±2, 53±2, and 75±2% RH were generated by using saturated solutions of potassium acetate (CH3CO2K), magnesium nitrate (Mg(NO3)2), and sodium chloride (NaCl), respectively.164 All chemicals used for stabilization of the RH level were of technical grade.